 Have your say about our sustainable future!

-David joined Jersey Finance in December 2017.
-As Sustainable Finance Lead, he helps Jersey to achieve its ambitions as a leading centre for sustainable finance.
+As Sustainable Finance Lead, David helps Jersey to achieve its ambitions as a leading centre for sustainable finance.
 Prior to this David worked as a lawyer in London, Paris and Jersey.

-As Jersey Finance’s lead on sustainable finance, David is now helping to build and deploy a new strategy for Jersey, developed in collaboration with industry, key external stakeholders and leading ESG experts.
-Focused on reinforcing Jersey’s capacity and credentials for sustainable finance, this strategy puts the Island on an ambitious course to a position of leadership as a sustainable international finance centre.
+David has helped to build and deploy Jersey For Good – A Sustainable Future, a strategy developed in collaboration with our members, key external stakeholders and leading ESG experts.
+Focused on reinforcing Jersey’s capacity and credentials for sustainable finance, this puts the Island on an ambitious course that is aligned with the wider transition to a sustainable economy.

 Louisa Phillips Senior Policy Officer – Sustainable Transport, Government of Jersey